How does Hertsmere vote?

 Full data

 2024 was ‘the year of the MRP poll‘.
 This opinion polling technique, which involves a much bigger sample than ordinary polls and clever demographic weighting, was first used in Britain in the 2017 election campaign.
-There were dozens during the 2024 campaign – and they’re expensive to run, which tells you something about the feverish mood in the parties – although perhaps not in the electorate.
+There were dozens during the 2024 campaign – and they’re expensive to run, which tells you something about the feverish mood in the parties and the media – although perhaps not in the electorate.
 In January 2024, polling company YouGov published a big MRP poll – commissioned by the Daily Telegraph, projecting 385 seats for Labour.
 The result induced visible terror in Tory MPs and a frenzy of recrimination in the corridors and meeting rooms.
 We applied this result to Hertsmere.
 Predictably enough, although the effect was dramatic, our projection left Oliver Dowden in his seat:

 Chart showing election results in the Hertsmere constituency between 1983 and 2019 plus data from a January 2024 YouGov opinion poll.
 Full data available in a spreadsheet linked below this graphic.